longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Let us talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe.
 Depending on the command line level you have in the game (default is ``hack`` for single player games), you may be able to change a player from an AI to a human after a game has started to allow a human player to come into the game.
 This is what the :guilabel:`Toggle AI Mode` button does.
-If the button is greyed-out you cannot change the AI mode in the game.
+If the button is greyed out you cannot change the AI mode in the game.

 If you have previously shared vision via a treaty from the :guilabel:`Diplomacy View`, you can revoke it by